dennislee22/dennislee22.github.io/docs/cdppvc/cdw.md

 ## Hive Impersonation (doas)

 1. This is a mandatory step to allow other user to impersonate `hive` user to access Hive tables.
-This is the Hive default and Ranger is the only supported and recommended security model.
+This is the Hive default setting and Ranger is the only supported and recommended security model.
 Ensure that Hive Impersonation is enabled as shown below.

     ![](../../assets/images/cdw/hiveimpersonation.png)